kwur/new-kwur-site/_posts/2008-03-11-subversive-cinema-tadanori-yokoos-animations.md

   </p>

   <p>
-    Besides that, I can&#8217;t offer much more information.
-Very little background in English is available on Yokoo&#8217;s films.
-Either way, enjoy the films &#8211; they are completely visually stimulating.
+    Besides that, I can’t offer much more information.
+Very little background in English is available on Yokoo’s films.
+Either way, enjoy the films – they are completely visually stimulating.
   </p>

   <p>
-    [Note: Experimental composer (and Yoko Ono&#8217;s first husband) Toshi Ichiyanagi&#8217;s work, &#8220;Opera from the Works of Tadanori Yokoo&#8221; was directly inspired by Yokoo&#8217;s artwork, who in a sense &#8220;Turned On&#8221; the composer. <a href="http://mutant-sounds.blogspot.com/2007/02/toshi-ichiyanagi-opera-from-works-of.html">This multimedia box</a>, a blend of musique concrete and psychedelic rock, is also definitely worth checking out]
+    [Note: Experimental composer (and Yoko Ono’s first husband) Toshi Ichiyanagi’s work, “Opera from the Works of Tadanori Yokoo” was directly inspired by Yokoo’s artwork, who in a sense “Turned On” the composer. <a href="http://mutant-sounds.blogspot.com/2007/02/toshi-ichiyanagi-opera-from-works-of.html">This multimedia box</a>, a blend of musique concrete and psychedelic rock, is also definitely worth checking out]
   </p>

   <p>